 If you have read this far, then you know that oils, bodily fluids and dead skin can accumulate in the mattress creating a breeding ground for bacteria and other infestations that make me cringe just thinking about it.
 I read an article about how one mattress had 10 lbs of bed bugs and bed bug poop stuffed into it.
 Oh my god I am so cringing right now and seriously looking at new mattresses.
 I’ve only had mine for a year, so I am prematurely freaking out.

 Lets make this even worse.
 I swear I am not trying to scare you, but trying to inform you.
 Your apartment/bedroom/house has dust and other allergens that just float around your home until it finds a place to crash.
 Think furniture and floors.
 However, your bed and pillows stores this stuff too.
+So, do you think is it bad to sleep without sheets on your mattress yet?

 There was a study done in 2006 about bedding.
 More closely about fungal contamination of bedding.
 They found that in pillows older than a year and a half could be home to 4 to 16 different species of fungal contamination.
 More species can be found in the synthetic pillows.
 Read this study at your own peril.